Arkham/ectalk/talk.md

 ---

 I work at **AlphaSights**
+We're in London and New York
-We're huuuge Ruby & Ember fans!
+And we're *huuuge* Ruby & Ember fans

 ![](images/as-fun.jpg)